Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Formalism

 \subsubsection{A Generic Tomographic Estimator}

 To isolate the LSS signatures on top of the foreground in the map $I(\phi)$ using cross-correlations, we need a reference sample $R$ of strictly extragalactic objects.
 This is usually from galaxies or quasars in well-tested LSS catalogs.
-As described in challenge 2 earlier in this section, if we aim to exhaust most LSS information, a sub-percent level of redshift precision is needed to sample independent slices of the cosmic web along the line of sight.
+As described earlier in challenge 2, if we aim to exhaust most LSS information, a subpercent level of redshift precision is needed to sample independent slices of the cosmic web along the line of sight.
 We thus consider using spectroscopic redshifts.
-Once the extragalactic reference $R$ is defined, we can access its 3D density contrast:
+Once the extragalactic reference $R$ is defined, we can access its 3D density contrast as a function of the 3D map $n_R(\phi, z)$ and its angle-averaged redshift distribution $\langle n_R(z)\rangle$:

 This serves as a tracer of the underlying matter density field in the Universe and is fully de-correlated from the Galactic foreground.

 We can write a generic redshift tomographic angular cross-correlation function in the configuration space: